There’s No Such Thing as Open & Go Curriculum

 Coaching, Classes, & Community for Your Homeschooling Journey

 At the Art of Homeschooling, I don’t publish curriculum.
 Instead, my mission is to empower and inspire YOU to customize and even create your own curriculum to suit the needs of your children and unique family.
-And that’s exactly why I created the Homeschool with Waldorf membership community ~ so you can learn to individualize your lessons as you go.
+And that’s exactly why I created the Inspired at Home membership community ~ so you can learn to individualize your lessons as you go.

 Want to join the community?
-Inside Homeschool with Waldorf, you’ll find classes, coaching, and community.
-So you can teach and learn with your children with confidence and ease.
+Inside Inspired at Home, you’ll find masterclasses, coaching, and community.
+So you can teach your children with confidence and ease.

 And that is exactly what your children need.?